mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 As noted in {{multiplexing}}, all RoQ streams and datagrams begin with a flow identifier.
 This allows a RoQ sender to begin by encapsulating related RTP packets in a stream and then switch to carrying them in QUIC DATAGRAMs, or vice versa.
 RoQ receivers need to be prepared to accept any valid RTP packet with a given flow identifier, whether it started by being encapsulated in QUIC streams or in QUIC DATAGRAMs, and RoQ receivers need to be prepared to accept RTP flows that switch from QUIC stream encapsulation to QUIC DATAGRAMs, or vice versa.

 Because QUIC provides a capability to migrate connections for various reasons, including recovering from a path failure ({{Section 9 of !RFC9000}}), a RoQ sender has the opportunity to revisit decisions about which RTP packets are encapsulated in QUIC streams, and which RTP packets are encapsulated in QUIC DATAGRAMs, when a QUIC connection migrates.
-Again, RoQ receivers need to be prepated for this eventuality.
+Again, RoQ receivers need to be prepared for this eventuality.

 # Replacing RTCP and RTP Header Extensions with QUIC Feedback {#rtcp-mapping}